pratyayj/konti-tech-task/README-pratyay.md

-# README - Pratyay's Implementation of Konti Technical Tast
+# README - Pratyay's Implementation of Konti Technical Task
 Note: only the backend REST API has been implemented.
 ## Installation
 1. Unzip folder